 DigiCert Acquisition of Symantec: What Can We Expect in the Coming Years

-Leading cyber security company, Symantec recently announced that it has sold it’s public key infrastructure (PKI) technologies and website security to DigiCert.
+Leading cybersecurity company, Symantec recently announced that it has sold it’s public key infrastructure (PKI) technologies and website security to DigiCert.
 The latter is a leading provider of scalable security solutions.
 The landmark sale was for a whopping USD$950 million along with a 30% stake in DigiCert’s common stock equity.
-According to reports, the DigiCert acquisition happened in the third quarter of the fiscal year 2018.
+According to reports, DigiCert’s acquisition of Symantec happened in the third quarter of the fiscal year 2018.